replicatedhq/replicated-docs/docs/reference/template-functions-static-context.md

 func KotsVersion() string
 ```

 KotsVersion returns the current version of the app manager. **Note**: The app manager is based on the KOTS open source project.
 The current KOTS version is the same as the current app manager version.
-The app manager installs the admin console.

 ```yaml
 repl{{ KotsVersion }}